IN THIS ISSUE .

 The active ingredient in many dandruff shampoos may do more than relieve itchy, flaking scalps—it could potentially treat seizures.
 Neuroscientist Min Li of Johns Hopkins School of Medicine and his team tested thousands of molecules for their ability to help open potassium channels, which allows excited nerve cells in the brain to calm down.
 In seizure disorders such as epilepsy, nerve cells fire excessively.
 The dandruff-fighting chemical zinc pyrithione appeared to help defective potassium channels, including a form that causes seizures in infants, work better.

-Li lab home page
+Li lab home page (no longer available)

 Article abstract (from the May 2007 issue of Nature Chemical Biology)